The School of Physics & Astronomy operates a roof-top observatory with several optical and radio telescopes.

 While priority is given to undergraduate project students, all members of the University's Physics Society (PhysSoc) are welcome to use the telescope, once they have received training.
 Introductory training sessions will be advertised periodically.

 A Facebook group is used for coordinating observing sessions, announcements and general discussion.
 Trained users are encouraged to join this group.

 Please note that only trained users may use the telescope.

 Please contact either the PhysSoc astronomy secretary or the observatory director (Dr. Steven Bamford) with any queries.

 Below are a selection of links to relevant documents and other resources that may help with your observations.

 Useful tips and details about the telescope setup will be collected here.

 The School has a dedicated solar telescope, housed in its own dome on the Physics building roof.
-It is a Lunt LS60T Hα model using a hydrogen alpha tuneable filter to pick out just that wavelength of light.
+It is a Lunt LS60T Hα model using a double-stacked hydrogen alpha tuneable filter to pick out just that wavelength of light.

 The solar telescope is primarily used for 3rd-year undergraduate projects.
 Projects include characterising the differential rotation of the Sun, and studying sunspot activity.

 Access to the solar telescope is allowed once general telescope training has been completed.